-Complaints submitted via electronic mail should be sent to: dataquality@aoa.gov
+Alternatively, complaints submitted via electronic mail should be sent to: dataquality@AoA.gov.

-2. Responsibility of the Agency
+B. Responsibility of the Agency

 Based on a review of the information provided, the agency will determine whether a correction is warranted and if, so what action to take.
 The agency will respond to the requestor by letter or e-mail.
 The agency's response will explain the findings of the review and the actions that the agency will take, if any.
 The response will consider the nature and timeliness of the information involved and such factors as the significance of the correction on the use of the information and the magnitude of the correction.
 The response will describe how the complainant may request reconsideration.
-The agency will respond to all requests for correction within 45 working days of receipt.
-If the request requires more than 45 working days to resolve, the agency will inform the complainant that more time is required and indicate the reason why and an estimated decision date.
+The agency will respond to all requests for correction within 60 calendar days of receipt.
+If the request requires more than 60 calendar days to resolve, the agency will inform the complainant that more time is required and indicate the reason why and an estimated decision date.

-3.Appeals
+C. Appeals

 If the individual submitting the complaint does not agree with the agency's decision (including the corrective action, if any), the complainant may send a written hard copy or electronic request for reconsideration within 30 days of receipt of the agency's decision.
 The appeal shall state the reasons why the agency response is insufficient or inadequate.
 Complainants shall attach a copy of their original request and the agency response to it, clearly mark the appeal with the words, "Information Quality Appeal," and send the appeal to the specific agency appeals address.
+The agency will respond to all requests for appeals within 60 calendar days of receipt.
+If the request requires more than 60 calendar days to resolve, the agency will inform the complainant that more time is required and indicate the reason why and an estimated decision date.